Plant-Based

 Pea or soy proteins will create very different challenges than, say, almonds.
 Obviously, none of these flavor notes are in real dairy.

-In these early stages, Edlong’s R&D team will work to identify expectations for the final product, which notes need to be masked, and which can be complemented in the final profile.
+In these early stages, Edlong’s R&D team will work to identify expectations for the final product.
+They will also determine which notes need to be masked and which can be complemented in the final profile.

 Throughout the development process, a variety of sensory tools may be employed to verify and validate a match or desired profile solution.